Artifacts in IHC: the usual suspects - part II

 All that you need is a combination of the right elements, a dose of experience, a few tricks, and a grain of common sense.
 Take one thing at a time.
 Make a list of things you need to get done and start with it.

-• Treat the tissue with antigen retrieval reagents to unmask antigen.
+Treat the tissue with antigen retrieval reagents to unmask the antigen.

-• Use a secondary antibody that is reactive to the host species: if the primary antibody was raised in rabbit, use an anti-rabbit secondary antibody.
+Use a secondary antibody that is reactive to the host species: if the primary antibody was raised in rabbits, use an anti-rabbit secondary antibody.

-• Increase or decrease incubation time of the counterstain (since too much of the counterstain often obscures the specific staining).
+Increase or decrease the incubation time of the counterstain (since too much of the counterstain often obscures the specific staining).

 Tips to reduce high background

-• If you use streptavidin as a detection system, the endogenous biotin must be blocked with avidin-biotin blocking reagent before incubation with primary antibody.
+If you use streptavidin as a detection system, the endogenous biotin must be blocked with an avidin-biotin blocking reagent before incubation with a primary antibody.
 This is particularly true for mitochondria-rich tissues like muscle and liver.

-• Preincubation with 5–10% normal serum from the species that the secondary Ab is derived from will prevent non-specific binding of secondary Abs to endogenous FcRs.
+Preincubation with 5–10% normal serum from the species that the secondary Ab is derived from will prevent the non-specific binding of secondary Abs to endogenous FcRs.

 Tips to reduce nonspecific binding